oxidecomputer/dropkick/README.md

-# dropkick: punt your dropshot into the cloud
+# dropkick: punt your dropshot service into the cloud

+wip